French Defence: History

 The French Defence is named after a match played by correspondence between the cities of London and Paris in 1834 (although earlier examples of games with the opening do exist).
 It was Jacques Chamouillet, one of the players of the Paris team, who persuaded the others to adopt this defence.

 Along with other openings besides 1.e4 e5, the French Defence received relatively little attention until the twentieth century.
 The first world chess champion Wilhelm Steinitz said "I have never in my life played the French Defence, which is the dullest of all openings".
 In the early 20th century, Géza Maróczy was perhaps the first world-class player to make it his primary weapon against 1.e4.
 For the last several decades, it has usually been the third most popular reply to 1.e4, behind only 1...c5 and 1...e5.
 It was even temporarily ranked above 1...e5 in frequency around 2006.

 Historically important contributors to the theory of the defence include Mikhail Botvinnik, Viktor Korchnoi, Akiba Rubinstein, Aron Nimzowitsch, Tigran Petrosian, Lev Psakhis, Wolfgang Uhlmann, and Rafael Vaganian.
 More recently, its leading practitioners include Evgeny Bareev, Alexey Dreev, Mikhail Gurevich, Alexander Khalifman, Smbat Lputian, Alexander Morozevich, Teimour Radjabov, Nigel Short, Gata Kamsky, Ding Liren, and Yury Shulman.

 The Exchange Variation was recommended by Howard Staunton in the 19th century, but has been in decline ever since.
 In the early 1990s, Garry Kasparov briefly experimented with it before switching to 3.Nc3.
 Black's game is made much easier as his queen's bishop has been liberated.
 It has the reputation of giving immediate to Black due to the symmetrical pawn structure.

 Like the Exchange, the Advance Variation was frequently played in the early days of the French Defence.
 Aron Nimzowitsch believed it to be White's best choice and enriched its theory with many ideas.
-The Advance declined in popularity, however, throughout most of the 20th century until it was revived in the 1980s by GM and prominent opening theoretician Evgeny Sveshnikov, who continued to be a leading expert in this line.
+The Advance declined in popularity, however, throughout most of the 20th century until it was revived in the 1980s by grandmaster (GM) and prominent opening theoretician Evgeny Sveshnikov, who continued to be a leading expert in this line.
 In recent years, it has become nearly as popular as 3.Nd2; GM Alexander Grischuk has championed it successfully at the highest levels.
 It is also a popular choice at the club level due to the availability of a simple, straightforward plan involving attacking chances and extra space.